weoweo74/SHINY-map-prize/help.md

 ###  Purpose

-**This Presidential Malaria Initiative:PMI-visualization** is a **Shiny** web application that allows users to generate summary statistics and visualise surfaces from the **Malaria Atlas Dataset** The application generates sub-national-level summary statistics for a range of malaria indicators.
+**Malaria Data Integration Visualization: MDIV** is a **Shiny** interactive web application that allows users to generate summary statistics and visualise surfaces using data and repository from **Open Access DataMalaria Atlas Dataset** The application generates sub-national-level summary statistics for a range of malaria indicators.
 The aggregated sub-national-level statistics enable the interpretation of disaggregated, high-spatial resolution trends (5 km x 5 km), at the administrative level.

-The application allows user interaction and creates interactive visualizations such as maps displaying mean values for each district selected by the user, and interactive tables ranking values.
+This application allows user interaction and creates interactive visualizations such as maps displaying mean values for each district selected by the user, and interactive tables ranking values.
 Users may select one country to analyse, all available districts within that country and up to four rasters for summary statistics generation and surface visualisation.

 ###  Structure